Congratulations on your decision to add a new puppy to your family!

-We recommend checking a fecal sample as a puppy until there is at least one negative sample.
+We recommend checking serial fecal samples until there is at least one negative sample.
 Then we recommend testing annually to make sure our dogs are free of intestinal parasites.
-There are several different types of intestinal parasites dogs can carry that are transmissible to humans (zoonotic), so this is very important in households where kids are present.
+There are several different types of intestinal parasites dogs can carry that are transmissible to humans (zoonotic), so this is very important in households where children are present.

 Heartworm and Flea/Tick Preventatives

 Heartworm and Flea/Tick prevention is important for the entire duration of your puppy's/dog's life.
-We recommend yearly prevention.
+We recommend monthly prevention year round.

 What is Heartworm Disease?

 Heartworm disease is transmitted through the bites of mosquitoes, which we have a lot of here in Missouri.
-The larvae set up home in a dog's heart and lungs, growing to adults, causing severe disease, and often fatal if left untreated.
+The larvae set up home in a dog's heart and lungs, grow into adults, and cause severe disease, which is often fatal if left untreated.
 Prevention is the best way to keep your dog safe given that treatment for heartworm disease is harsh, long, and also comes with risks.

 Information on heartworm disease can be found by clicking the link below: